Jump to: The Research Center for the Eradication of HIV | The Research Center for Neglected Diseases of Poverty

 Dr. Hawdon’s lab is interested in developing genetic tools to investigate the molecular basis of hookworm pathogenicity and host immune function, as well as implementing alternative control strategies, such as improvements in sanitation in hookworm endemic areas.

 With Dr. Bethony’s and Dr. Diemert’s labs, MITM hosts the clinical immunology laboratory and clinical trials unit of the Sabin Vaccine Institute Product Development Partnership (Sabin PDP), an Albert B. Sabin Vaccine Institute-funded partnership to develop new vaccines for neglected tropical diseases.
-In collaboration, both labs are currently running five phase 1 clinical trials for a hookworm vaccine: Two of these trials are carried out at the Children’s National Medical Center and the GW Medical Faculty Associates in Washington D.C., two in collaboration with the Oswaldo Cruz Foundation (FIOCRUZ) in Belo Horizonte and Americaninhas (Minas Gerais) in Brazil and one in Lambaréné in Gabon.
+In collaboration, both labs are currently running five phase 1 clinical trials for a hookworm vaccine: Two of these trials are carried out at the Children’s National Hospital and the GW Medical Faculty Associates in Washington D.C., two in collaboration with the Oswaldo Cruz Foundation (FIOCRUZ) in Belo Horizonte and Americaninhas (Minas Gerais) in Brazil and one in Lambaréné in Gabon.
 In addition, both labs are also involved in the Schistosoma mansoni vaccine project.

 Toxoplasma gondii is an intracellular protozoan parasite that can be found worldwide.
 It is one of the most common parasites infecting humans and there are estimates that up to one third of the global population could be chronically infected with toxoplasma.
 Cats are the definitive host for this parasite, although it can asexually reproduce in any warm-blooded animal.
 Infection of humans can occur via multiple different routes, ranging from blood transfusions to eating contaminated undercooked meat or vegetables.
 Toxoplasma can also be transmitted from mother to child through the placenta during pregnancy and can cause abortion of the fetus.
 Toxoplasma gondii causes the disease toxoplasmosis, one of the most frequent opportunistic diseases in HIV patients, and has been shown to alter the behavior of infected rodents in ways to make them more likely to be consumed by cats.
 Recently, the disease threat has become more acute by the appearance of several new aggressive strains of Toxoplasma gondii in Brazil.